 Enacted 2007 • Launched 2007 • Voucher

 The Georgia Special Needs Scholarship Program allows any student with a disability whose parents

-Latest Stats (2012-13)
+Latest Stats (2013-14)

-- Students participating: 3,227
+- Students participating: 3,416

-- Schools participating: 233
+- Schools participating: 245

 - Average voucher value: $5,386

 Vouchers are worth up to the cost of the educational program a student would have received in public

 school, as calculated by existing state funding formulas.
-That includes most of the

-things as capital costs
+It excludes only such things as capital costs

 and federal subsidy programs.
 The voucher may not exceed the private school’s tuition and fees.

 No legal challenges have been filed against the program.